 Basic net loss per share is based upon the weighted-average number of shares outstanding and issuable for little or no cash consideration during each period.
 Diluted net loss per share reflects the impact of the assumed exercise of dilutive stock options and warrants.
 On September 11, 2014, the Company determined it no longer met certain conditions required to include in its weighted average share calculations 4,000,000 of the 5,000,000 shares of common stock issuable upon exercise of a warrant issued to GE concurrently with the execution of the Credit Agreement (the "GE Warrant").
-As a result, since September 11, 2014, the Company has (i) excluded 4,000,000 shares of common stock issuable upon exercise of the GE Warrant from the weighted average number of shares outstanding in the basic and diluted earnings per share calculations, and (ii) included the remaining 1,000,000 shares of common stock issuable upon exercise of the GE Warrant were exercisable as of the execution of the Credit Agreement and an additional 500,000 shares issuable upon exercise of the GE Warrant were exercised to compute basic and diluted earnings per share is as follows:
+As a result, since September 11, 2014, the Company has (i) excluded 4,000,000 shares of common stock issuable upon exercise of the GE Warrant from the weighted average number of shares outstanding in the basic and diluted earnings per share calculations, and (ii) included the remaining 1,000,000 shares of common stock issuable upon exercise of the GE Warrant in the basic and diluted earnings per share calculations, as 500,000 shares issuable upon exercise of the GE Warrant were exercisable as of the execution of the Credit Agreement and an additional 500,000 shares issuable upon exercise of the GE Warrant became exercisable on December 31, 2014.
+The information required to compute basic and diluted earnings per share is as follows:

-Three Months E March 31, Ended
+Three Months E March 31, nded

 2014 2015

-Basic and diluted:
+Basic and diluted: .

 Weighted-average number of common shares outstanding 94,676,325 91,317,053